-- Scientific Advisory Committee on Nutrition of the Food Standards Agency; - Food Standards Scotland; - UK's Chief Medical Officers; - Scottish and Welsh Governments; - Relevant Royal Colleges & professional associations; as well as, - Leading public health & maternal and child health experts across the UK.
+- Scientific Advisory Committee on Nutrition of the Food Standards Agency; - Food Standards Scotland; - UK's Chief Medical Officers: - Scottish and Welsh Governments; - Relevant Royal Colleges & professional associations; as well as, - Leading public health & maternal and child health experts across the UK.

 There is no equivalent, organised opposition to mandatory folic acid (Vitamin B9) fortification.
 It is not a party-political issue.
 However, it is still uncertain whether such legislation will actually be enacted and implemented by this Parliament.
 There is concern that folic acid (Vitamin B9) legislation will be 'kicked into the long grass', given Westminster's preoccupation with Brexit and other higher priority matters.
+The best way to overcome inaction on this legislation at Westminster is to create a groundswell of support for fortification.